Jury: Ireland

 The law in Ireland is historically based on English common law and had a similar jury system.
-Article 38 of the 1937 Constitution of Ireland mandates trial by jury for criminal offences, with exceptions for minor offences, military tribunals, and where "the ordinary courts are inadequate to secure the effective administration of justice, and the preservation of public peace and order".
+Article 38 of the 1937 Constitution of Ireland mandates trial by jury for criminal offences, with exceptions for petty offences, military tribunals, and where "the ordinary courts are inadequate to secure the effective administration of justice, and the preservation of public peace and order".
 In DPP v Nally [2006] IECCA 128 Kearns J set out that a jury has the right to reach a not guilty verdict even in direct contradiction of the evidence.

 The principal statute regulating the selection, obligations and conduct of juries is the Juries Act 1976 as amended by the Civil Law (Miscellaneous Provisions) Act 2008.
 There is a fine of €500 for failing to report for jury service, though this was poorly enforced until a change of policy at the Courts Service in 2016.
 Criminal jury trials are held in the Circuit Court or the Central Criminal Court.
 Juryless trials under the inadequacy exception, dealing with terrorism or organised crime, are held in the Special Criminal Court, on application by the Director of Public Prosecutions (DPP).
 Juries are also used in some civil law trials, such as for defamation; they are sometimes used at coroner's inquests.

 Normally consisting of twelve persons, juries are selected from a jury panel which is picked at random by the county registrar from Irish citizens on the Dáil electoral register.
 Juries only decide questions of fact and have no role in criminal sentencing.
 It is not necessary that a jury be unanimous in its verdict.
 In civil cases, a verdict may be reached by a majority of nine of the twelve members.
 In a criminal case, a verdict need not be unanimous where there are not fewer than eleven jurors if ten of them agree on a verdict after considering the case for a "reasonable time".
 Juries are not paid, nor do they receive travel expenses; however they do receive lunch for the days that they are serving.
 The Law Reform Commission examined jury service, producing a consultation paper in 2010 and then a report in 2013.
 One of its recommendations, to permit extra jurors for long trials in case some are excused, was enacted in 2013.
 In November 2013, the DPP requested a 15-member jury at the trial of three Anglo Irish Bank executives.
 Where more than twelve jurors are present, twelve will be chosen by lot to retire and consider the verdict.